-The symptoms of verbal abuse, emotional abuse will literally eat you alive.
+The signs of verbal abuse can lead to disease, physical and mental, that could kill you.
 It’s your choice whether you allow that to happen or not.
-Your thinking patterns feed your biological disease, so the best thing to do is change what you think.
+Your thinking patterns feed your disease, so the best thing to do is change what you think.

 How Do I Stop the Verbal Abuse?
 (Part 1)

 Reach Out – How to Stop Verbal Abuse (Part 2)

 Educate Yourself – How to Stop Verbal Abuse (Part 3)

 Self Reliance – How to Stop Verbal Abuse (Part 4)

 Develop an Exit Strategy And Safety Plan (Part 5)

 *Both women and men could be abusers or victims, so do not take my pronoun choices as an implication that one gender abuses and the other is victimized.